soydali/terra-chrome/README.md

 This project is continuously evolving.
 Here's a list of planned features and improvements:

-  * **User Authentication**: Implement robust user login and registration.
-  * **Admin Panel**: Create an administrative interface for managing movies, users, and server settings.
-  * **Movie Upload & Management**: Develop features for easy uploading, editing, and deleting of movie files and metadata.
   * **Search & Filtering**: Add comprehensive search capabilities and filters to help users find movies.
   * **Playback Features**: Enhance the video player with features like subtitles, multiple audio tracks, and playback speed control.
   * **Customizable Themes**: Allow users to personalize the look and feel of their streaming platform.